Giles Cooper began his career in entertainment in the late 1980’s working on the weekly music papers Melody Maker and the New Musical Express (NME).

 > UK comedy stand-up tours for Bill Bailey, Michael McIntyre, Russell Howard, Peter Kay, Ricky Gervais, Frank Skinner, Micky Flanagan, Jack Whitehall, Al Murray and Harry Hill.

-Giles Cooper is also CEO of Giles Cooper Entertainment Ltd t/a GCE Live and with almost 30 years in the industry, has produced numerous theatre tours (resulting in over 600 regional theatre performances and countless performances in London's West-End), promoted hundreds of UK music tours and promoted several of his own, outdoor music and comedy festivals.
+Giles Cooper is today CEO of Giles Cooper Entertainment Ltd t/a GCE Live and with almost 30 years in the industry, has produced numerous theatre tours (resulting in over 600 regional theatre performances and countless performances in London's West-End) together with numerous UK rock/pop concerts and tours.

 In 2006, Giles Cooper was elected a fellow of the RSA (Royal Society for the encouragement of the Arts).

-In 2007, Giles volunteered his services to the Royal Variety Charity (formerly the Entertainment Artistes’ Benevolent Fund - EABF) and after spending just shy of 3 years as a Member of the Executive Committee, was voted Chairman of the charity in November 2010.
+In 2007, Giles volunteered his services to the Royal Variety Charity and after spending just shy of 3 years as a Member of the Executive Committee, was voted Chairman of the charity in November 2010.
 The Royal Variety Charity assists thousands of sick, elderly or impoverished entertainers each year and also owns and runs its own nursing and residential care home, Brinsworth House in Twickenham, for people who have spent their lives working in the entertainment industry.

 The Constitution of the Royal Variety Charity dictates that it is the elected Chairman, together with the honorary Life-President, who organise and have overall responsibility for the annual Royal Variety Performance and as such they act as Executive Producers for the annual fundraising show.

 The Royal Variety Performance was first staged in 1912 to just 1,200 people, but today is viewed by over 150 million television viewers around the globe, making it the longest running and most successful entertainment show in the world.
-The show is seen as very much a British Institution, celebrating both new and established talent from around the world each Christmas, in support of the Royal Variety Charity.
+The show is seen as very much a British Institution, celebrating both new and established talent from around the world each Christmas, with the support of the Royal Family and in aid of the Royal Variety Charity.

 In 2012, Giles was invited to work as a permanent consultant to an All-Party Parliamentary Committee for the promotion of UK comedy and regularly visited the House of Commons to give advice and opinions on the industry.
 He served until June 2014